amalvaishnav/RawResourceRadar/README.md

     * Start the server by hitting the command `node server.js`, now we are able to listen to the server on the `http://localhost:5001` port.
 Notice it's not HTTP Secured.
     * Finally, Open the browser and go to `http://localhost:3000` where we'll be able to see the application

+# Other Instructions
+* `src/index.js` is the main root of the Front-end app where the flow of the App starts, ResourceApp.js is the main rendering component of the visible app.
+* `server/server.js` is where the server is written and `routes.js` is where the API endpoints are implemented

-# Tech stack used building the app: MERN Stack
+# Tech stack used in building the app: MERN Stack
  * MongoDb In-memory Database
  * Express Server
  * React to create a Front end Component